slatedocs/slate/source/includes/accesstype/_referral_voucher.md

 This API will return the referral voucher code for a user.

-It will accept the primary identity via URL parameters, and will also accept query parameters `alternate_provider`, `alternate_identitiy` and `name`.
+It will accept the primary identity via URL parameters, and will also accept query parameters `alternate_provider`, `alternate_identity` and `name`.